blackboldse/javascript-oop-tut/README.md

 ### First instances

+On the previous slide we created a new class, added a constructor method that takes in 2 arguments - name and age.
+To create an object from this constructor method we need to use the new keyword and pass in the given name and age of the animal object that we are creating.
+We also have added a getInfo method that returns the information about the object:

 ```js
 const firstAnimal = new Animal("Nana", 2);
 console.log(firstAnimal.getInfor()); // The name animal is Nana and age is 2